ederruiz98/compression-multilingual-LMs/README.md

 How to run this code:

 1. datasets_preprocessing.py -> This processes the given subset of the Europarl corpus, extracting 20k sentences for each language and converting them into 20-word lines.
 Then both datasets are split in 2 (to avoid memory issues) and the 4 datasets (2 per language) are written to text files.
+For reproducibility, in order to get the exact same set of 20K random sentences, the random seed was set to 23.
 Usage example:

   python datasets_preprocessing.py en es